Large and versatile electric van from Renault

 This doesn’t sound like a lot, but it does account for payload and poor driving conditions, and can be treated as a minimum rather than a maximum.

-What should be clear, however, is that the electric Master is only suitable for a very particular use type: where you can be sure it can carry out the journeys it needs to complete in a day on a single charge.
+As such, we should be absolutely clear that the electric Master is only suitable for a very particular use type: where you can be sure it can carry out the journeys it needs to complete in a day on a single charge.
 Then it’s simple – and cost-effective – enough to plug it in to recharge overnight.

-How long does it take to charge the Renault Master ZE?
+How long does it take to charge the electric Renault Master?

 If you can only plug it into a regular domestic socket, that shoots up to 17 hours, while the more modest types of Wallbox charger require 12 hours.
 You’ll need one of the newer 7kW Wallbox models to hit that six hour minimum.